-Full benchmarks are conducted in line with the methodology of Anker Research Institute, and are specific for low- and middleincome countries.
-They are developed through analysis of secondary data, and adjusted using on-the-ground field visits.
+Anker full benchmark A study conducted in line with the methodology of Anker Research Institute (ARI), or similar methodology in case the ARI methodology can no longer be used, and specific for low- and middle-income countries.
+Full benchmarks are developed through analysis of secondary data, and adjusted using on-the-ground field visits.

-Reference values are relevant for low- and middle-income countries, and can be utilized as an alternative to the full benchmark.
-They are provided by the Anker Research Institute and represent typical or average living incomes for rural and urban areas within each country.
+Anker reference values A type of desktop benchmark provided by the ARI, based on a regression analysis of 40 quality-assured studies, relevant for low- and middle-income countries, and can be utilized as an alternative to the full benchmark.
+The reference values represent typical or average living incomes for rural and urban areas within each country.
 They are not location-specific, and so are not representative of region or city.

-Regional adjustment The regional adjustment methodology was introduced in 2022 by the Anker Research Institute.
-It relies on previous full benchmark assessments conducted in the country to create regional benchmarks by splitting the country into regions that share similar characteristics.
-If needed, these benchmarks are complemented with on-the-ground adjustments.
+Anker regional adjustments Are created by splitting the country into regions that share similar characteristics, and use Anker full benchmark assessments as a basis.
+If needed, ARI complements these benchmarks with on-the-ground adjustments.
 The regional adjustments are specific to low- and middle-income countries.